johnwr-response/rxjs-in-practice/LOCAL_NOTES.md

 - The exhaustMap Operator maps each value to an Observable, then flattens all of these inner Observables using exhaust.
 Ignoring values arriving while executing a previous one
 - This is exactly what we want when ignoring multiple click events

 ### Unsubscription In Detail - Implementing a Cancellable HTTP Observable

+- We use an `Abort Controller` that provides an `AbortSignal`
+- This is then called as part of the return of the fetch function.
+This is the actual cancellation and will be called by the actual application when unsubscribing

 ### Setting Up the Course Component
 ### Building a Search Typeahead - debounceTime and distinctUntilChanged Operators
 ### Finishing the Search Typeahead - The switchMap Operator